 A large portion of the total compensation package is comprised of employee benefits.
 In addition to health-related benefits, included in this category are other allowances (e.g., car, lodging) that need to be considered.
 It is necessary to consider whether it is feasible to provide benefits, which ones, and how much.

-A well-planned and executed orientation process for new employees will serve to welcome any newcomers to the organization, familiarize them with current policies/procedures, and ensure that all the necessary and relevant information is communicated during the first days on the job.
-It is important that the orientation process help each employee understand the business goals, values, and expectations so that they can ensure their behaviours are in alignment with what the organization expects.
+A well-planned and executed orientation plan for new employees will serve to welcome any newcomers to the organization, familiarize them with current policies/procedures, and ensure that all the necessary and relevant information is communicated during the first days on the job.
+It is important that the orientation help each employee understand the business goals, values, and expectations so that they can ensure their behaviours are in alignment with what the organization expects.

 Adequate employee compensation is vital to success.
 It is important to choose the correct compensation amount and method.
 The surest way to determine adequate compensation is to compare the task and job to local market trends within your region.